 Student Support & Development

-The Access Service is part of the DCU Student Support and Development unit which offers a range of supports to students including a Careers Service, Health Centre, Counselling Service and Academic Workshops.
-For further information on these supports, please contact DCU SS&D directly on 01 700 7165 or visit the SS&D website.
+The Access Service is part of the DCU Student Support and Development unit which offers a range of supports including a Careers Service, Health Centre, Counselling Service and Academic Workshops.
+For further information, please contact DCU SS&D directly on 01 700 7165 or visit the SS&D website.

 Access Post-Entry Support Officers